 In these tender years, kids are like sponges soaking up everything they hear and see around them with a sense of awe and wonder.
 Ms. Dale & Ms. Mary Jo help our kids learn that God MADE me, God LOVES me and Jesus wants to be my forever friend through learning, playing and a loving presence.
 Faith begins at birth!

 Pre-K (3 & 4 year olds) Ed.
 Bldg., Room 126

 Teacher: Lindy Bayles

-  "Growing up" in this class means kids grow in their faith and love for God

-  through music, learning and play.
-Ms. Lindy gives weekly leaflets to help

-  families reinforce the lesson.
+"Growing up" in this class means kids grow in their faith and love for God through music, learning and play.
+Ms. Lindy gives out weekly leaflets to help families reinforce the lesson at home.

 Early Elementary (K-3rd Grades) Main Bldg., Room 209

 Teachers: Joe Baltensperger and Linda Bacon

 School-age children excel as they discover new abilities they never realized they have.
 Bible stories are shared and creative and fun activities are planned to foster a strong relationship with God, ushering children toward these discoveries in a faith-based setting,